ember-learn/ember-blog/source/2020-01-27-the-ember-times-issue-132.md

 Besides learning a lot from the talks at [EmberConf](https://emberconf.com/), it is also an amazing place to meet people and get to know them.
 One of the easiest places to do that is at the meetups that can be organised by **you**.

-Last year there were a lot of [different meet-ups](https://2019.emberconf.com/meetups.html), from delicious food and drink gatherings to a nerve-racking chess tournament and bouldering.
+Last year there were a lot of [different meetups](https://2019.emberconf.com/meetups.html), from delicious food and drink gatherings, to a nerve-racking chess tournament, and bouldering.

 If you have a great idea for a meet-up, you can [sign up here](https://emberconf.com/#/schedule/meetups).
 Keep an eye on this page as well if you want to know about all the meet-ups and when they will happen.